 For motorists traveling on Burbank Boulevard over I-5, the new bridge will feature five lanes in each direction — three lanes in each direction for through traffic, and two lanes in each direction for traffic turning onto I-5 — with bike lanes in both directions and a wide sidewalk on the south side of the bridge.

-In addition, I-5 will be realigned to reduce a curve, increase drivers’ sight distance and enhance safety.
+High Occupancy Vehicle (HOV, or carpool) lanes will be constructed on I-5.
+In addition, I-5 will be realigned to reduce a curve, which will increase drivers’ sight distance on the freeway and enhance safety.

-The illustration below depicts the finished project.
+The illustration, below, depicts the finished project, looking northwest.

 The aerial photograph, above, was taken June 9, 2020, looking northwest.
 In the center of the photo is the pile-driving operation to construct the foundation of the western abutment (end wall) of the new bridge.
 At the left side of the photo is the Burbank Boulevard railroad overpass.
 The new I-5 bridge will extend Burbank Boulevard from the railroad overpass, at left, to the right edge of the photo, crossing over I-5 which is visible at the right side of the photo.